What is your cancellation policy?

 We try our very best never to cancel a class, but sometimes it is not in our control due to tutor illness or insufficient student bookings.

 If we have to make the difficult decision to cancel a class due to insufficient bookings or tutor illness, we will contact you within 24 hours of your scheduled class to inform you.
 We will offer you a range of alternative dates for the session to run and for you to attend or the option to switch to any other course of your choice.

-If you decide to cancel your booked course due to illness or a change of heart, we will do our very best to fill your space within the time frame given, sometimes this is possible as we have students on the waiting list for many classes.
-You are also welcome to transfer your space to a friend or family member if they would like to take your space.
+If you decide to cancel your booked course we are unable to refund you.
+Please check your dates thoroughly before booking.
+If you can’t attend you are welcome to transfer your space to a friend or family member if they would like to take your space.

 What is supplied during the classes?

 All tools required for you session are available at the venue.
 Your consumables such as solder, flux, and saw blades etc are also included in the cost of the course unless otherwise stated within the course description.